kevinswiber/leisure/README.md

 ]
 ```

 The `mediaTypes` array is prioritized by index.
-In the example above, the the preference order is:
+In the example above, the preference order is:

 1. `application/vnd.shop.Order+json`
 2. `application/vnd.shop.Order+xml`